 When I have a specific problem that I’m struggling with, I use what I call the “three-card strategy.”

-In tarot, a three-card spread is common.
+In tarot reading, a three-card spread is common.
 The precise meanings of each position in the spread can vary quite a lot, so there’s no single, “correct” way to view each card.

 I know that feels vague!
 If you need a starting point, try asking these questions of yourself: